Blog Posts

 How Exponents & Non-Linear Math Can Help You Build WealthOur brains do a poor job of processing exponentiation.
 But exponents and non-linearities are a big part of trading, investing, and financial markets.
 As a trader, your job involves assessing reward relative to risk and getting the former as high as possible relative to the latter and risk as low as possible in an absolute […]

-Can Oil Prices Go Negative?After the large drop in oil, it’s prompted the question: can oil prices go negative?
+Can Oil Prices Go Negative?This article was published on June 19, 2021.
+The large drop in oil prices has prompted the question: can oil prices go negative?
 On the surface, oil should always have some residual value.
 It’s the world’s most important commodity.
 So it’s commonly assumed that oil must have some type of floor price.
-However, there is no reason why crude oil prices can’t go […]
+However, there is […]

 Trading the Uranium MarketThe uranium market is much smaller than gold, silver, and other traditional commodity markets.
 The buying and selling of uranium typically occurs among utility firms with nuclear power plants, mining companies, specialist traders, and a small number of hedge funds and institutional investors.
 Money managers, however, are increasingly looking to get into more abstruse markets […]